 The Pet Food Institute (PFI) and our members, who make 98% of U.S. pet food and treats, are committed to the health of pets and take seriously the responsibility to make safe, complete and balanced food for our dogs and cats.
-As such, PFI and our members have convened nutritionists, veterinarians and product safety specialists for more than a year to better understand whether there is a relationship between dilated cardiomyopathy (DCM) and diet.
+A coalition of nutritionists, veterinarians and product safety specialists have convened within PFI to further study this issue and better understand whether there is a relationship between dilated cardiomyopathy (DCM) and diet.
 In addition, PFI supports maintaining a collaborative and communicative relationship with the U.S. Food & Drug Administration (FDA) as the agency investigates this issue.
 An exchange of data and available science will be critical as both pet food makers and FDA study DCM.

 Significant resources within the pet care, academic and regulatory community are being devoted to understanding DCM and its causes.
-We look forward to reviewing the agency’s investigational data and believe a complete data set will assist nutrition and veterinary experts in the study of this important issue.
+We look forward to continued collaboration and communication in support of pet wellbeing.
 In the meantime, we encourage pet owners to contact their pet food maker with questions regarding specific products or formulations.
 PFI has also posted a series of informational questions and answers on www.petfoodinstitute.org for pet owners, veterinarians and other important stakeholders.